 At the start of the fourth quarter, the Boston Celtics were leading the Los Angeles Lakers 57-55.
 Kobe Bryant’s shooting performance — he was 6-for-24 — wasn’t the only stinker in the box score from that night.
 Ray Allen, the hero of the 2013 NBA Finals for the Miami Heat, shot 21.4 percent from the field and went 2-for-7 from three.
-Paul Pierce went 5-for-15 from the field, and the player who took the most shots in that game was Ron “Metta World Peace” Artest, who put down 7 of 18 and scored 20 points.
+Paul Pierce went 5-for-15 from the field, and the Lakers needed all of the offense that Ron “Metta World Peace” Artest could muster.
+He went 7-18 from the field and scored 20 points.

 Pau Gasol didn’t have a great night from the field either.
 He played well in the series overall, averaging 18.6 points and 11.8 rebounds per game on 47.8 percent shooting from the field, but in Game 7 he too shot under 40 percent.
 However, while Artest’s surprising fourth-quarter 3-pointer was the most memorable shot of the game, it was Gasol’s assist to Derek Fisher for a three that tied the game at 64.
 Then with the Lakers up by three Bryant missed a 3-pointer with 27 seconds remaining that Gasol was able to corral for his 18th rebound of the game — nine of those were offensive.
 He was also the only Laker besides Artest to make more than one field goal in the final quarter.